 Employee onboarding can be a lot!
 So, it’s best to break up the process with a few fun activities each day.
 Depending on your company culture, these fun activities might look a little different.

-But whatever you choose, make sure it is fun and genuine to your company culture!
+But whatever activities you choose, make sure it is fun and genuine to your company culture!
 (We also find that stepping away from your desk as a team doesn’t hurt, either!)

 With that being said, there are a few in-office activities (fun or not) that should also break up the employee onboarding process.
 Don’t forget about the official office tour, an introduction to each department, and a Day 1 team lunch!